These butternut black bean burgers are BOMB. Say hello to your new favorite veggie burger!

 In a word?
 Awesome!
 Need a few more words than that?
 They’re flavorful, filling and f– I should stop before the alliteration takes over again!
 Yikes!

-I’ve rambled oodles, let’s part ways so you can frolic into your kitchen and make these.
+I’ve rambled oodles, let’s part ways so you can frolic into your kitchen and make these baller black bean butternut burgers.
 I’ll whip another up too and we can cheers veggie burgers over the ordeal.
-Too weird?
-Nah!

-When you’re done making these bad boys, whip up a batch of my Cajun Chickpea Sweet Potato Burgers!
+When you’re done making these bad boys, whip up a batch of my Spicy Chickpea Veggie Burgers!